japila-books/spark-sql-internals/docs/spark-sql-DataFrame.md

 DataFrame is a data abstraction or a domain-specific language (DSL) for working with *structured* and *semi-structured data*, i.e. datasets that you can specify a schema for.

-DataFrame is a collection of spark-sql-Row.adoc[rows] with a spark-sql-schema.adoc[schema] that is the result of executing a structured query (once it will have been executed).
+DataFrame is a collection of spark-sql-Row.md[rows] with a spark-sql-schema.md[schema] that is the result of executing a structured query (once it will have been executed).

-DataFrame uses the immutable, in-memory, resilient, distributed and parallel capabilities of spark-rdd.adoc[RDD], and applies a structure called schema to the data.
+DataFrame uses the immutable, in-memory, resilient, distributed and parallel capabilities of spark-rdd.md[RDD], and applies a structure called schema to the data.

 [NOTE]
 ====